glorygrand/XEL-Mobile/README.md

+### can contain unknown bugs please wait for stable release

 # XEL Mobile Wallet
 Light weight Mobile application based on Javascript that connects to XEL blockchain.
 For more info on XEL blockchain visit http://xel.org